 Bash Bish Falls – Massachusetts

 Surprisingly, you can access this trail from New York!
-When starting the trail in Massachusetts, you can find It in the Berkshires.
+When starting the trail in Massachusetts, you can find it in the Berkshires.
 The amazing thing about this trail are the views of 200-foot waterfalls.
+Bring your leashed pet along and enjoy some quality time together.

 North Country National Scenic Trail – Michigan